wp-plugins/envoke-supersized/readme.txt

 * The first publicly available version of the Envoke Supersized plugin

 == Upgrade Notice ==

+= 2.1.2 =
+Fixes issue where overrides and slides would conflict on non-singular pages.
+Thanks Bozz for reporting the issue and helping debug!
+Adds a filter that allows arbitrarily disabling the plugin.
+Adds a body class whenever we output slides to a page "enss"

 = 2.1.1 =
 Fixes a missing admin stylesheet